SOME USEFUL CONTACTS:

 ICERS giving added confidence to footwear whilst clambering over slippery boulders and terrain; a lifesaver!

-MY LIGHTWEIGHT CAMERA SYSTEM FOR TRAVEL COMPRISES:
+MY LIGHTWEIGHT CAMERA SYSTEM COMPRISES:

 Fuji X-T1 (Graphite-Silver edition)